- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is crucial to configure the power management settings on a NAS device carefully, taking into consideration the balance between power savings and data availability.
 Regular backups, UPS integration, and proper configuration of power-saving features can help mitigate the risks of data loss and ensure data availability.

-Although NAS Vess A2200 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Vess A2200 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -